MyDataShare/mydatashare-core-js/README.md

 **Kind**: instance method of [<code>AuthItem</code>](#AuthItem)
 **Overrides**: [<code>getTranslation</code>](#TranslationBase+getTranslation)
 **Returns**: <code>string</code> - Either the translated field or if a translation doesn't exist, the field's default value.
+The return value is an object if `returnUsedLanguage` is used, see the documentation of the global function `getTranslation` for the format.
 **See**

 - [setLanguage](#Store+setLanguage)